 Transitioning Your Toddler From the Crib to the Bed

-Is your toddler is ready to graduate from a crib to a bed?
-This may be an exciting milestone for your “big kid,” who may enjoy her new status and freedom.
-However, this may also mean more work for you: choosing the right type of bed for your little one, getting her to stay in bed all night, creating a safe sleep environment, and taking additional steps to help ease this transition.
+Is your toddler ready to graduate from a crib to a bed?
+If you're wondering when to transition your toddler to a bed, this can be an exciting milestone for your “big kid,” who may enjoy their new status and freedom.
+However, this may also mean more work for you: choosing the right type of bed for your little one, getting them to stay in bed all night, creating a safe sleep environment, and taking additional steps to help ease this transition.
 Read all about how, when, and what to do as the time comes to transition your toddler from crib to bed.

 When to Transition Your Toddler From a Crib to a Bed

-When your child reaches about three feet tall, you can start having him use a bed instead of his crib.
-Another telltale sign that it’s time to transition is if he’s able to climb out of his crib even with the crib mattress at the lowest setting.
+If you're wondering when to transition to toddler bed, consider your child's height and abilities.
+When your child reaches about three feet tall, you can start having them use a bed instead of a crib.
+Another telltale sign that it’s time to transition is if they’re able to climb out of the crib even with the crib mattress at the lowest setting.
 This typically happens around the age of 2 or 3.

 How to Make Transitioning Your Toddler From a Crib to a Bed Easier

 For some toddlers, the transition from crib to bed may go smoothly, as it gives them a sense of being a “big kid.”
 Other toddlers may need more help to make the switch.
-Whether your child seems to be transitioning easily or not, it’s best to keep the same bedtime routine you’ve established in infanthood in order to make the change feel less extreme.
+If you're unsure how to introduce a toddler bed, it’s best to keep the same bedtime routine you’ve established in infanthood to make the change feel less extreme.

-Of course, a major difference between a sleeping in a “big kid” bed and a crib is that a bed doesn’t have sides, and your child will have been used to being surrounded by sides in his crib.
-Here are two ways you can make this new sleeping environment more comfortable for him:
+Of course, a major difference between sleeping in a “big kid” bed and a crib is that a bed doesn’t have sides, and your child will have been used to being surrounded by sides in the crib.
+Here are two ways you can make this new sleeping environment more comfortable for your child:

 Place the mattress on the floor.
-You can start with a small mattress, such as a twin mattress or even the one from the crib, placed on the floor as a sleeping surface.
+You can start with a small mattress, like a twin mattress or even the one from the crib, placed on the floor as a sleeping surface.
 Many kids during the transition tend to roll out of bed onto the floor anyway, so this helps keep your child safe.
-Eventually you can introduce a bed frame when your child is better at staying on the bed.
+Eventually, you can introduce a bed frame when your child is better at staying on the bed.

 Use a guard rail.
-This can help keep your child feel safe and secure on his new bed.
+This can help your child feel safe and secure on the new bed.

 What Type of Bed to Use